usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 Keep in mind that every XProc pipeline is also, potentially and actually, a step.
 There are two things we need to know about steps - how to define them, and how to use them.

-We begin with how to recognize and use steps, but we can't avoid how to define them - because an XProc pipeline is also an XProc step, we can't use steps without ending up with a pipeline.
+We begin with how to recognize and use steps, but we can't avoid how to define them: because an XProc pipeline is also an XProc step, we can't use steps without ending up with a pipeline.
 We have only to look at the working pipeline we make with our steps, to see how a step is made.

 As described in the [XProc 3.0
                   specification](https://spec.xproc.org/3.0/xproc/#declare-pipelines), XProc step declarations can be divided into an initial set of elements for setup and configuration, followed by what the specification calls a *subpipeline*, which is typically a sequence of steps to be executed ??? any steps available, which could be anything.
+Think of the subpipeline as the working parts of the pipeline, while the rest is all about how it is set up.

-Fortunately, the list of elements that come before the steps is short: `p:import`, `p:import-functions`, `p:input`, `p:output`, `p:option` or `p:declare-step`.
+The list of elements that come before the steps is short, which helps: `p:import`, `p:import-functions`, `p:input`, `p:output`, `p:option` or `p:declare-step`.
 Everything coming after is a step.

-Within this set of elements XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), to be followed by elements configuring the step: `p:input`, `p:output`, `p:option` ??? elements together called the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines).
+Within this set of elements (all preceding, none following the subpipeline) XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), to be followed by elements configuring the step: `p:input`, `p:output`, `p:option` ??? elements together called the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines).

 The prologue is used to define ports and options for the pipeline - the points of control for its interfaces.
 (Technically: runtime bindings, and parameter or option settings.)
-If only a single input is needed, a single input port (named `source`) will be assumed.
+If only a single input is needed, a single input port (named `source`) can be assumed, so prologues can be empty (and invisible, or not there).

 Following the prologue, a step may also have local step definitions (`p:declare-step`).

-After imports, prologue and (optional) step declarations, the step sequence that follows is called the [subpipeline](https://spec.xproc.org/3.0/xproc/#dt-subpipeline).
-One other complication: for purposes of exposition, we are pretending that `p:variable` (a variable declaration) is a step, which is not how the XProc recommendation describes it, although it appears in the subpipeline with and among its steps.
+After imports, prologue and (optional) step declarations, the step sequence that follows comprises the [subpipeline](https://spec.xproc.org/3.0/xproc/#dt-subpipeline).

+One other complication: for purposes of exposition, we have pretended that `p:variable` (a variable declaration) and `p:documentation` (for out-of-band documentation) are steps, which is not how the XProc recommendation describes them, although they appears in the subpipeline with and among its steps.

 In summary: any XProc pipeline, viewed as a step declaration, can have the following --